monktastic/no-more-contempt/index.md

 > _And no wonder, for even Satan masquerades as an angel of light.
 So it is not strange that his ministers also masquerade as ministers of righteousness._ —2 Corinthians 11:14-16

-Make no mistake: there are indeed people who have consciously invited in the Darkness in a way that we have not, and they _must_ be fought.
+Make no mistake: there are indeed people who have consciously invited in the Darkness in a way that we have not, and they _must_ be fought relentlessly.
 But even in such cases, the evil is not _intrinsic_ — and perceiving it as such is always the same trap.
 It's not that they _don't know_ what they're doing.
 Of course they do — or rather, of course _part of them_ does, just like part of _us_ does.
 But the only way they can do it is that their self-deception is especially good at hiding it from conscious self-awareness — and also especially good at provoking us into violently attacking it in a way that will empower its true source; humanity's ultimate nemesis.

 Hating them is thus _especially_ evil, in that it enables us to engage in much more profound self-deception than we otherwise could — and, by definition, be much less aware that we are doing so.
 When you look in their eyes and see "evil," what you are seeing is a place where society's dark activity has accumulated especially intensely — and a seductive invitation to pile on _more_ in a way that nobody can judge you for.
 Our culture's cumulative self-deception _necessitates_ their existence, and "benefits" from it, in that they serve the hidden purpose of drawing our attention away from the dark activity "in here."